nbever/d3-charting/README.md

 # Nates D3 Charting Library
-A proof of concept builidng a composable charting library on d3 v4
+A proof of concept building a composable charting library on d3 v4